dwhinham/mt32-pi/README.md

 - Many thanks go out to @rc55 and @nswaldman for their encouragement and testing! ❤️
 - The [Munt] team for their incredible work reverse-engineering the Roland MT-32 and producing an excellent emulation and well-structured project.
+- The [FluidSynth] team for their excellent and easily-portable SoundFont synthesizer project.
+- [S. Christian Collins][GeneralUser GS] for the excellent GeneralUser GS SoundFont and for kindly giving permission to include it in the project.
 - The [Circle] and [circle-stdlib] projects for providing the best C++ baremetal framework for the Raspberry Pi.
 - The [inih] project for a nice, lightweight config file parser.